vircadia/vircadia-native-core/libraries/vircadia-client/BUILD_ANDROID.md

 ```

 Hardcode `QT_CMAKE_PTEFIX_PATH` for android in CMakeLists.txt in project root to the path of qt installation.<br />
-Hardcode `OPENSSL_INSTALL_DIR` for android in `cmake/macros/TargetOpenSSL.cmake` to the path of OpenSSl installation for desired architecture.<br />
+Hardcode `OPENSSL_INSTALL_DIR` for android in `cmake/macros/TargetOpenSSL.cmake` to the path of OpenSSL installation for desired architecture.<br />
 Create a build directory for desired architecture.
 ```
 mkdir build_armeabi-v7a